ashpfander/express-note-taker/README.md

 ## Screenshots of Page

+Landing page
 ![Landing page](./images/landing-page.png)
+Notes page with existing notes
-![Notes page with existing notes](./images/notes-page.png)
+![Notes page with existing notes](./images/notes-page.png) Adding a new note
 ![Adding a note](./images/adding-new-note.png)
+New note added to existing notes area
-![Note added to existing notes](./images/new-note-added.png)
+![Note added to existing notes](./images/new-note-added.png) New note having been deleted
 ![Note having been deleted](./images/note-deleted.png)

 ## Table of Contents